 - ½ teaspoon cream of tartar

-- 1/2 teaspoon peppermint extract NOT peppermint oil
+- 1/2 teaspoon peppermint extract

-- 2 tablespoons crushed candy canes optional
+- 2 tablespoons crushed candy canes for garnish

-- Add cream of tartar and continue to whisk until soft peaks form.
+- Whisk the egg whites on medium speed until frothy.
+Add cream of tartar and continue to whisk until soft peaks form.

-- Add peppermint extract and beat for 10 more seconds.
+- Add peppermint extract and beat for 2 more seconds.

 - Bake both sheets at the same time for 90 minutes then turn the oven off.
 Do NOT open the oven door.
 Let the meringue cookies stay in the oven for at least one hour, up to overnight, until completely cooled.